Elettrotecnica/StarSystem/Readme.md

 Informative filters are applied to the entire feature set and the worst features are removed, so we retain just the maximum number we choose (100 in our example).
-This subset is then passed to wrappers.
+This subset is then passed to wrappers, that is, classifiers that will measure their accuracy on subsets of the features to find out which one proves itself most informative.
 Each wrapper produces a ranking of the remaining features, and all of these rankings are aggregated by mean.
 Resulting aggregated ranking is used to sort features in the dataset, then produce a version of the best *n* features where *n* is a number specified in the configuration.
 In our example we will have subsets of the best 10, 20...
 100 features.

 Every subset of features so produced is used to create a feature-selected version of every *slice* of the dataset.
 This means we will have a 10 features version of